Derogating from the rights of data subjects in the context of scientific or historical research or for statistical purposes

 - Impact assessment report as an attachment.

-Please send the information to the Office of the Data Protection Ombudsman using the Finnish Ministry of Justice’s secure e-mail service.
+Please send the information to the Office of the Data Protection Ombudsman using the Finnish Ministry of Justice’s secure e-mail service (website of the Ministry of Justice).
 The subject line of your message should read, for example, as follows:

 Derogations from the rights of data subjects (Data Protection Act, Section 31) – [name of your organisation]